marcosadrianl/site/README.md

 Feel free to copy the repo, ask me any question or just say hi! (if you notice any issue, or copyright violation, please message me)

 UPDATES
+19/09/2024 - React for static webs?? - the CVgenerator page horror Oh no!
+Learning from earth to sky, made me says things so dumb! so, here is something new: an app that allows you to create a simple CV, a boring one... but a dinamic page, the joke? made with pure JS, no React sadly.
+But thats my next step, had a lot of headache making that page, and loving the fact that react can make it much easyer.
+Am currently working on a solution to import a previus document to keep editing it.
+No solution were made by now.

 30/08/2024 - DarkMode
 Finally, knowing how to use JS, now i have a pretty basic Dark/Light mode.
 Still some issues when trying to print the cv in dark mode, so there is a dumb solution aplied.